-1. Is simply the systematic elimination of the possibilities.
+1. Is the systematic elimination of the possibilities.

-2. And, in order to be able to troubleshoot, you first need to know what “right” is in the first place.
+2. In order to be able to troubleshoot, you need to know what “right” is in the first place.

 Troubleshooting heating and air conditioning systems begins with the two points listed above.
 We can try to complicate it if we want to, but doing that won’t change the simple truth.
 The foundation for troubleshooting a problem with a refrigeration system, air flow system, or electrical system, is knowing what the sequence of operation would be if the equipment was working properly, and what a component within the equipment would look like or test like if it was OK.